BD-KD: Balancing the Divergences for Online Knowledge Distillation: Experiments and Results

-\textbf{Training Details.} We follow the training procedure of previous works \cite{switokd,tian2019contrastive} and we report the performance on multiple datasets.
+In this section, we perform a series of experiments to demonstrate the effectiveness of the proposed online distillation training BD-KD.
+We compare our method to state-of-the-art approaches using various network architectures and different classification datasets. \\ \underline{\textit{\textbf{Datasets.}}} We performed our experiments on four different datasets: CIFAR10, CIFAR100 \cite{krizhevsky2009learning}, Tiny-ImageNet \cite{le2015tiny}, and ImageNet \cite{deng2009imagenet}.
+We use standard data augmentations such as Random crop and Random horizontal flip.
+We normalized all images channel-wise using the means and standard deviations.
+In addition to vanilla KD, we compare our method with recent works on online distillation such as DML \cite{dml}, KDCL \cite{kdcl}, SwitOKD \cite{switokd}, and SHAKE \cite{li2022shake}.
+We also contrast our findings with current offline KD methods, such as CRD \cite{tian2019contrastive}, DKD \cite{zhao2022decoupled}, FitNet \cite{romero2014fitnets}, etc. \\ \underline{\textit{\textbf{Training Details.}}} We follow the training procedure of previous works \cite{switokd,tian2019contrastive} and we report the performance on multiple datasets.
 We mainly use SGD optimizer with 0.9 momentum for all datasets.
-For CIFAR100 the total number of epochs is set to 240.
-The initial learning rate is set to 0.05 for all networks, and we perform a scheduler on the learning rate.
+For CIFAR100, the total number of epochs is set to 240.
+The initial learning rate is set to 0.01 for most networks, and we perform a scheduler on the learning rate.
 The latter is divided by 10 every 150th, 180th, and 210th epochs.
-For CIFAR-10, the total number of epochs is also set to 300, the initial learning rate is taken to be 0.01 for all networks.
-We divide the learning rate by 10 every 100th, 150th, and 200th epochs.
-As for Tiny-ImageNet, the total number of epochs is set to 150 epochs and the initial learning rate is at 0.01.
+For CIFAR-10, the total number of epochs is set to 300.
+We divide the learning rate by 10 every 100th, 150th, and 200th epoch.
+For Tiny-ImageNet, the total number of epochs is set to 120 and the initial learning rate is at 0.01.
 We set the temperature $\tau$ for KD to 2.
-We evaluate the performance of the models using classification accuracy.
-As for the confidence calibration we evaluate our models using the expected calibration error (ECE) \cite{guo2017calibration}.
+The chosen value for $v$ is 2 for the adaptive sample-wise weighting.
+We evaluate the performance of the models using classification accuracy.\\ We align our experiments with the common benchmarking practices within the KD community, ensuring a fair and unbiased evaluation of our method.
+All teacher-student pairs examined in our paper were sourced from previous papers in which comprehensive hyperparameter tuning had been conducted to achieve optimal results.